Risk Cloud API: Upload Attachments

 { "attachmentStatus": "CLEAN", "id": "QoZy9k73", "valueType": "Attachment", "discriminator": "CLEAN", "textValue": "FILE NAME", "numericValue": 1.0, "isDefault": false, "archived": false, "priority": 0, "attachmentStatus": "CLEAN", "contentType": "image/png", "fileSize": NUMBER, "fileExtension": "png", "originalFileExtension": "png", "awsS3Key": "S3 KEY", "versionCount": 1, "empty": false, "fieldId": "EbfvwDRi" }

-In this final step, we will compile the information from our previous two steps in order to attach our upload to the specific record that we are interested in.
+In this final step, we will use the information from Step 3 to tie the attachment to the specified record.
 We will build our POST

 request’s body using the following structure: